thomasbroussard/2017s1-fundamental/iam-core-ref/readme.md

+#TODO (30/05/2017)
+use the datasource explorer to manipulate databases

 #TODO (25/04/2017)
 - complete the search method (from FileIdentityDAO), and fix the scanner position reset
 - integrate the FileIdentityDAO in the Launcher class